Search

 Final Decision

-**As of COB Feb.
-13, there were no Final Decisions issued or Positions Certified, although four cases were submitted and positions requested for 79 workers.
+**As of COB March 18, there were no Final Decisions issued or Positions Certified, although there was a slight increase in both cases submitted and positions requested (five cases were submitted and the number of workers for positions requested was 81).

 As of Jan.
 7, 2025, U.S. Citizenship and Immigration Services received enough petitions to reach the additional 20,716 H-2B visas made available for returning workers for the first half of FY 2025 with start dates on or before March 31, 2025.